Halbleiterwerk Frankfurt (Oder): History

-In January 1958, the production of Germanium diodes started in the building of a former vocational school.
+In January 1958, the production of germanium diodes started in the building of a former vocational school.
 Halbleiterwerk Frankfurt (Oder) was officially founded on 1 January 1959.
 In January 1961 new production facilities for germanium alloy-junction transistors and diodes went into operation in the Markendorf quarter of Frankfurt (Oder).
-First silicon devices followed in 1963.
+The development of germanium transistors continued with drift transistors in 1963 and mesa transistors in 1966.
+First silicon planar transistors followed in 1967.
+The production of germanium devices was discontinued in 1977.

 The age of integrated circuits began for HFO in 1971 with the mass production of 7400 series digital circuits that had been developed by Arbeitsstelle für Molekularelektronik Dresden.
 The first linear integrated circuits were introduced at the Leipzig Spring Fair a year later: the A109C (a clone of the Fairchild μA709) and the A110C (a clone of the Fairchild μA710).
 Starting in 1974, lower-cost plastic packages began to replace the initially used ceramic packages for integrated circuits.
 In order to reduce production costs the wafer size was increased from 25 mm in 1961 to 36 mm in 1967, 51 mm in 1976, 76 mm in 1978, and 100 mm in 1986.
 Due to CoCom restrictions and the scarcity of convertible currency in the East German economy, semiconductor manufacturing equipment could not be bought in the West.
 HFO resorted to building some of the equipment themselves, such as a chip sorter that automatically measured circuit parameters at different temperatures (Uni-Sorter 6202) or a wafer test system (SSM100).